Simultaneous inference for linear mixed model parameters with an application to small area estimation: Alternative methods for SPI and MT

-Similarly to the bootstrap method we can obtain a critical value for MT.
-The consistency of $\mathcal{I}^{MC}_{1-\alpha}$ follows immediately from \eqref{eq:Z} which is a standard result for mixed models and $Z=N(0,1)+O(n^{-1/2})$.
-GAR of \cite{chernozhukov2013gaussian} might be invoked to prove the consistency for the maxima.
-MC SPI are easy to implement and less computer intensive than bootstrap.
-Yet, it is limited to normally distributed random effects and errors.
-Since the normal approximation does not hold for non-linear models, MC SPI might be applied under LMM only.
+We can similarly obtain a critical value for MT.
+The consistency of $\mathcal{I}^{MC}_{1-\alpha}$ follows from equation \eqref{eq:Z} which is a standard result for mixed models.
+The same results from the extreme value theory as in the proof of Proposition \ref{prop:con_max} might be invoked to prove the consistency for the maxima.
+Monte Carlo SPI are easy to implement and less computer intensive than bootstrap.
+Yet, they are less robust to departures from the normality of errors and random effects (cf. Section \ref{sec:simulations}).

-\subsubsection{Bonferroni procedure}
+\subsection{Bonferroni procedure}